AdobeDocs/workfront.pt-BR/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/update-work.md

 > * Painel Resumo em Planilhas de Horas
 > * Painel Resumo no Balanceador de carga de trabalho
 >
-><span class="preview">A nova experiência de comentários está disponível no painel Resumo em listas, folhas de horas e o Balanceador de carga de trabalho no ambiente de Pré-visualização.</span>
+><span class="preview">A nova experiência de comentários está disponível no painel Resumo em listas, folhas de horas e o Balanceador de carga de trabalho no ambiente de Pré-visualização.</span> <!--and in the Production environment for customers who have opted for the fast release process.
+For information about fast releases, see [Enable or disable fast releases for your organization](/help/quicksilver/administration-and-setup/set-up-workfront/configure-system-defaults/enable-fast-release-process.md).
+For information about the current release schedule, see [First Quarter 2024 release overview](/help/quicksilver/product-announcements/product-releases/24-q2-release-activity/24-q2-release-overview.md).-->

 <!-- with October 26 release: add somewhere this, and decide where we need to keep information about the legacy commenting.
 Should we create an article about iterations comments like we have for goals and cards?!: